Temporary absence from your home

-To qualify when you are away from home you must:
+To qualify when you are away from home you must also:

-- intend to return to the property and
+intend to return to your home from the outset, and

-- you or your landlord must not sublet your home whilst you are absent and
+you or your landlord must not sublet your home whilst you are absent

 - are in a bail hostel or have been bailed to stay away from home

 - are in hospital or receiving medical care